 - It’s easiest to use your fingers or one of the craft sticks to create a small gully in the soil-less mix and then gently push the seed down into the hole.

 - If you have trouble remembering which cells have planted seeds and which haven’t been planted yet, place all the seeds on top of the soil in each cell before pushing them into the mix.
 That way you can see the seeds as you place them.
-Wait until you’ve placed all the seeds of a given type (and the rows are properly labelled) before pushing the seeds into the soil.
+Wait until you’ve placed all the seeds of a given type (and the rows are properly labeled) before pushing the seeds into the soil.

 - Mist the planted tray to be sure that the seeds become moist.
 This is especially important if the seeds have not been pre-soaked.
 Moisture is essential for germination.